seamia/protodot/README.md

 ## installation
-you can download the sources (from this page) and build `protodot` yourself, or you can download pre-built binaries for a few selected environments:
+you can download the sources (from this page) and build `protodot` yourself, or you can download pre-built binaries for a few selected environments (or from [here](https://github.com/seamia/protodot/tree/master/binaries)):

    * [Darwin](https://protodot.seamia.net/binaries/darwin)
    * [Linux](https://protodot.seamia.net/binaries/linux)